yask123/Summarize-it/README.md

 ## Installing Summarize It plugin for your slack
 1. Create a token for your team `https://api.slack.com/web`
-2. Clone/fork this repository and change the token in main.py to your token
+2. Clone/fork this repository and create a file "config.py" like so:
+    `keys = {
+        "slack": "your-token-here"
+    }`
 3. Deploy the app at heroku/IBM bluemix etc.
 4. Visit `https://<your-team-name>.slack.com/services/new/slash-commands`
 5. Enter the command name you wish to use